National Family Week (UK)

 National Family Week is an annual event in the UK which celebrates family life.
 During National Family Week, supporting organizations including local authorities, sports clubs, charities, communities, and religious groups organize separate events such as family fun days, picnics, story times, and sports days.
 Funding for the initiative comes through commercial sponsorship, and the event is endorsed by, but does not receive funding from the UK government.

-National Family Week was founded in 2009 by Nick Henry and Jane Nethersole of The Henley Media Group and was previously run by Family Week Limited, a company that dissolved in 2019.
+National Family Week was founded in 2009 by Nick Henry and Jane Nethersole of The Henley Media Group and was previously run by Family Week Limited, a company that was dissolved in 2019.
 It mirrors the established Canadian National Family Week, which was established in 1985.

 National Family Week 2009

-National Family Week 2009 consisted of over 4,000 events including a favorite family recipe competition, Family of the Year competition and search to find the next Big Family Idea where the Big Lottery Fund donated £150,000 to go towards turning the winning ideas into a reality.
-The 2009 event also included a successful Guinness World Record attempt for the largest picnic across multiple venues which was attended by ambassadors Sally Gunnell and Antony Worrall Thompson amongst other celebrities achieving 12,934 participants in 79 venues across the UK.
+National Family Week 2009 consisted of over 4,000 events including a favorite family recipe competition, Family of the Year competition and search to find the next Big Family Idea where the Big Lottery Fund donated £150,000 to turn the winning ideas into a reality.
+The 2009 event also included a successful Guinness World Record attempt for the largest picnic across multiple venues which was attended by Sally Gunnell and Antony Worrall Thompson amongst other celebrities achieving 12,934 participants at 79 venues across the UK.
 Sponsors of the 2009 campaign included Sainsbury's, Bupa, Vue (cinema), Outwell, Seat and Legoland.